Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Add elderberries and water to a saucepan.

-Bring to a gentle simmer and cook 30–40 minutes until liquid reduces by about half.
+Bring to a gentle simmer and cook for 30–40 minutes until the liquid reduces by about half.

 Remove from heat and allow to cool completely.